GBPUSD Technical Analysis – The USD weakness sends the pair to new highs 0 (0)

 On the 1 hour chart, we can

-Today we have Fed’s Waller speaking.
-On Thursday we get the US Jobless Claims
+Today we have the US Consumer Confidence report.
+On Thursday, we get the

 This article was written by Giuseppe Dellamotta at www.forexlive.com.